michaelhesch/ci-ms-2/README.md

     }).addTo(mymap);
     ```

-1. "locationsArr" : this is the data source array created by the developer and used by the site's functions to populate the site with city and point of interest data, in place of a JSON response from a data service.
+2. "locationsArr" : this is the data source array created by the developer and used by the site's functions to populate the site with city and point of interest data, in place of a JSON response from a data service.
 To keep the primary JavaScript file "main.js" neat and tidy, this array was placed in a separate JavaScript file called "data.js", which is loaded via the HTML when the maps page is opened.
 As this variable is referenced in the "main.js" but is coming from an external source, this is likely the cause of this warning.
-1. "fontMapper" : this is the data source array created by the developer and used by the site's functions to populate the site with city and point of interest data, in place of a JSON response from a data service.
+3. "fontMapper" : this is the data source array created by the developer and used by the site's functions to populate the site with city and point of interest data, in place of a JSON response from a data service.
 To keep the primary JavaScript file "main.js" neat and tidy, this array was placed in a separate JavaScript file called "data.js", which is loaded via the HTML when the maps page is opened.
 As this variable is referenced in the "main.js" but is coming from an external source, this is likely the cause of this warning.

-#### Warning: Four Unused variables
+#### JSHint Warning: Four Unused variables

 1. "mapLoader" : this function is called using ```<body onload="mapLoader();">``` in the map.html file to render the default map view when the page loads.
 However, JSHint lacks this context when validating the JavaScript code in the web browser version, which causes this warning to be returned.